 - FIFNC has hired an Outreach and Engagement Coordinator for Quillo Connect.

-- Partnered with NCCDD’s Peer Mentoring initiative to bring in some authors and users.
+- Partnered with NCCDD’s Peer Mentoring initiative to hire two participants as Quillo Connect authors and invite users.

 What long-term changes are expected as a result of this initiative?